 Mather House 217

-He is the recipient of a 2012 European Union Affairs Fulbright research grant and spent the 2011-12 academic year as a visiting scholar at Sciences-Po’s Centre d’études européenes in Paris and at Bruegel, a Brussels-based think tank.
+He is currently spending a sabbatical year in Marseille, as a resident fellow at IMÉRA Institute for Advanced Study, Aix-Marseille Université.
+The recipient of a European Union Affairs Fulbright research grant, he spent the 2011-12 academic year as a visiting scholar at Sciences-Po’s Centre d’études européenes in Paris and at Bruegel, a Brussels-based think tank.

 Teaching, Background and More